 - how it affects the project outcome

 - consistency with the program policy objective, grant opportunity guidelines and any relevant policies of the department

-- changes to the timing of grant payments

 - availability of program funds.

-11.5.
+11.6.
 Evaluation

-We may evaluate the grant program to measure how well the outcomes and objectives have been achieved.
-We may use information from your application and project reports for this purpose.
-We may also interview you, or ask you for more information to help us understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.
+The DITRDC will evaluate the grant program to measure how well the outcomes and objectives have been achieved.
+They may use information from your application and project reports for this purpose.
+They may also interview you, or ask you for more information to help them understand how the grant impacted you and to evaluate how effective the program was in achieving its outcomes.

-We may contact you up to two years after you finish your project for more information to assist with this evaluation.
+The DITRDC may contact you up to two years after you finish your project for more information to assist with this evaluation.

-11.6.
+11.7.
 Grant acknowledgement